Though I admire the courage and thoughtfulness of many secular friends, I don’t know how to be secular myself.

 I trust, not just that we are not utterly alien products, but that we are in fact exceedingly significant expressions of the ultimately real.
 I can’t prove this idea; it does not follow automatically from denying the irrational assumption of our ultimate insignificance.
 But it seems a reasonable idea worthy of a reasonable trust, a reasonable faith.
 And I live by that faith without apology.

 I haven’t said anything about God yet.
 But the idea of something like God is implicit in trusting that we are exceedingly significant expressions of the ultimately real.
-If we are exceedingly significant expressions of the ultimately real, then the ultimately real is exceedingly like us—not exactly or nearly like us, obviously, but the evident unlikeness does not ultimately negate the significant likeness.
 The ultimately real is significantly expressed through us, though always in ways that exceed our comprehension.

 Other traditions might say something like this without using the word “God.”
 People who speak of Brahman or the Tao agree that we are exceedingly significant expressions of the ultimately real.
 Even Buddhists who awaken to the boundless openness (sunyata) of us and all things view our boundless openness as itself an exceedingly significant expression of the ultimately real—the ultimately real is likewise Sunyata, boundless openness.